gtfierro/shacl-issues/README.md

 ## Running Testcases

+*Note: be sure to run the `./build-topbraid-shacl.sh` script from the `scripts/` directory.
+This will create a local Docker image for the TopQuadrant SHACL implementation*

 Use `poetry` to run either the `pyshacl` or `topquadrant_shacl` script on a testcase directory:

 - `poetry run pyshacl testcases/sh_or_ambiguity`